tfaehse/DashcamCleaner/README.md

 - bigger images lead to better detection of small objects, for both training and inference
 - deeper networks have a higher ceiling for object detection but slow down training and inference
 - lowering inference image size can dramatically speed up the program
+- the mosaic dataloader makes a large, positive impact.
+This was slightly unexpected for me, I assumed the (higher) resolution of fixed-size training would improve results, given that lots of objects are very small

 In summary, you should select the highest inference image size you can afford.
+Definitely go for the _mosaic weights.
 The impact of higher training image sizes and deeper networks will be investigated once training has been completed!

 <!-- ROADMAP -->
 ## Roadmap